Tim-O-Neill/Path-of-Exile-Fatality-Predictor/readme.md

 **The ultimate choice of topic for your capstone project is yours!** However, this is research and development work.
 Sometimes projects that look easy can be difficult and vice versa.
 It never hurts to have a second (or third) option available.

-- **Goal**: Prepare a 3-5 minute lightning talk that covers three potential topics, including potential sources of data, goals, metrics and audience.
+- **Goal**: Prepare a 3-5 minute lightning talk (w/ a simple slide deck) that covers three potential topics, including potential sources of data, goals, metrics and audience.
 - **Due**: See Course Info Schedule

 ### **Capstone, Part 1.5:**